Study

 How many credits to I have to take each semester?

-Undergraduate students must enroll in 12 credits each semester, of which 9 credits must be on-campus courses (not online).
+Undergraduate students must enroll in at least 12 credits each semester.
+9 of those 12 credits must be on-campus courses (not online or remote).
 You do not have to register for summer courses.

 All students can study less than full-time in their final semester if it is approved in advance by ISS.
-If you wish to take your final semester on campus then you must have at least one required course that is on campus.
+If you wish to take your final semester on campus then you must have on-campus classes.
 This is also the case if you are finishing your degree in the summer session.

 It's my final semester.
 Do I have to study full time?